 Once you agree on where you want to go and how you want to grow, you need some way to measure if you’re on track.
 Your dashboard lets you track key performance indicators, metrics, and other data points relevant to your B2B SaaS growth.
 This is a quick guide on best practices when building yours and helps you start to inspect what you expect.

-Before we dive into specific examples, let’s discuss a couple of dashboard fundamentals that help you run your business, versus just creating busy work for your team and vendors.
+Before we dive into specific examples, let’s discuss a couple of dashboard fundamentals that help you run your business and marketing playbook, versus just creating busy work for your team and vendors.

 - Only track KPIs that you’re managing against.
 If someone asks you what you'll do about a certain number if it's not performing well, you need to be able to answer.
 If not, don't include that KPI.